 Regulate, Do Not Prohibit.

 We support sensible regulation.
 Age limits, third-party lab testing, licensed retailers, and meaningful enforcement against bad actors are all reasonable steps.
-We already operate to a higher standard than what this bill is trying to address.
+We already require third-party testing, product transparency, trained staff, and adults-only sales, which is a higher standard than what this bill is trying to address.

 What this bill does is different.
 By tying kratom sales to an FDA approval pathway that does not yet exist for natural-leaf kratom, it converts regulation into prohibition.
 It treats a licensed, professional retailer the same as the unregulated storefronts the bill is meant to address.

 We have been part of this city for years.
-We are a licensed retailer with trained staff and a national footprint of more than 55 stores.
+We are a licensed retailer with trained staff and a national footprint of more than 55 stores, serving thousands of Philadelphia customers who rely on these products as part of their daily wellness routines.
 We sell only full-spectrum kratom, not 7-OH concentrates, because that is the responsible product standard.
 We are not asking for special treatment.
 We are asking for the distinction this bill, as written, does not make.

 The line we are asking Council to hold is the line between regulation and prohibition.